National Archives of the Philippines: History

-The nucleus of the institution began as the Division of Archives, set up under the Spanish colonial government.
+The central institution commenced from the Division of Archives delegated by the Spanish captaincy over the Philippines in the 19th century.
 Before that time, the vast majority of the colonial records were scattered among the islands and held in mostly religious centers of the Catholic Church.
-However, in 1898, Spain ceded control of the Philippines to the United States of America through the Treaty of Paris.
+However, in 1898, Spain ceded its claims over the Philippines to the United States of America through the Treaty of Paris.
 Article VIII of the treaty authorized Philippine records in the islands and in Spain to be under the new stewardship of the American government.
 As a result, the Office of Archives was officially established.
 The Americans appointed a "keeper of the Spanish Archive," who acted, essentially, as the director of the archive.
 This was an important position since the Archives was placed under the control of various government agencies.
 First, it was placed under the Executive Bureau in 1901.
 Within the same year, it moved to the Department of Public Instruction.
 In 1915, it was transferred back to the Executive Bureau and was reduced to the Division of Archives, Patents, Copyrights, and Trademarks.
 The following year, this division was consolidated with the Philippine Library and Museum.
 In 1928, it became the Division of Archives under the renamed National Library.

 During the post-war period, the Archive transferred from the National Library to the Department of General Services.
 In 1958, President Carlos Garcia issued Executive Order no. 290 establishing the Bureau of Records Management under the said department.
 The Archive's responsibilities included to plan, develop, and coordinate government-wide programs, policies, rules, and regulations governing the use, storage, and disposition of current operating records of permanent or historical value.
 The department was composed of three divisions namely the Current Records Division, the Archives Division, and the Records Storage Division.
 It was the Archives Division which stored and rehabilitated records of permanent value and of historical interest.